If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 In Bonuses and penalties, you can add manual accruals/deductions.

-In the Settlements with employees tab, you can:
+In the Settlements with team members tab, you can:

 - Create new payroll sheets